Porsil/mildew_detection_in_cherry_leaves/README.md

 1. Cherry leaves with powdery mildew can de differentiated from healthy leaves by their appearance.
    - This can be verified by creating an average image study and image montage to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.
 2. Cherry leaves can be determined to be healthy or contain powdery mildew with a degree of 97% accuracy.
-   - This can be verifed by evaluating the model on the test dataset, which should achieve at least 97% accuracy.
+   - This can be verified by evaluating the model on the test dataset, which should achieve at least 97% accuracy.
-3. The background of the image will affect the ML predictions.
+3. If the image has a different background to the beige background of the Kaggle dataset the model will predict false results.
-    - This can be verified by testing the model with new pictures of cherry leaves that contain a different background than the dataset images, which all show a single leaf on a beige coloured background.
+    - This can be verified by testing the model with new pictures of cherry leaves that contain a different background than the dataset images.

 [Table Of Contents](#table-of-contents)